How to Paint Spectral Green Nighthaunt Miniatures

 Highlighting the Miniature

-I began highlighting the upper robes with Warboss Green, followed by finer highlights of Skarsnik Green.
+The upper robes were highlighted using Warboss Green, followed by finer highlights of Skarsnik Green.

-The silver metal was highlighted with Ironbreaker, while the brass areas were highlighted with Brass Scorpion.
+The metal areas were highlighted with Ironbreaker, while the brass elements were highlighted with Brass Scorpion.

 Basing